YayehK/pokemon-list-js-app/README.md

 ### How to get the project running

-Click on the name of the Pokemon you are interested in to view details on a modal!
+To view details on a modal, click on the name of the Pokemon you are interested in!

 ### Project dependencies